You are here: Home > Section on Drosophila Gene Regulation

 Click image to enlarge.

-We are also using pairing-sensitive silencing elements from the Sex combs reduced gene to screen for recessive mutations that interfere with homeotic gene silencing.
-In flies homozygous for transgenes with pairing-sensitive silencing elements, we are making clones of cells in the eye that are homozygous for newly-induced mutations, using the yeast FLP/FRT site-specific recombination system (Figure 3).
+We also use pairing-sensitive silencing elements from the Sex combs reduced gene to screen for recessive mutations that interfere with homeotic gene silencing.
+In flies homozygous for transgenes with pairing-sensitive silencing elements, we generate clones of cells in the eye that are homozygous for newly induced mutations, using the yeast FLP/FRT site-specific recombination system (Figure 3).
 Silencing mutations are detected by the appearance of pigmented spots in the white-eyed flies.
 Several examples of the new mutations recovered are shown in Figure 4.
-About 40% of the mutations recovered to date are in known Polycomb-group genes.
+About half the mutations recovered to date are in known Polycomb-group genes.
 The remaining mutations identify new genes required for silencing.
+The second-chromosome genes identified in the screen are shown in Figure 5; seven are known Polycomb-group genes.
+For ten of the fifteen new genes, the corresponding transcription units were identified by a combination of meiotic recombination mapping and whole-genome sequencing.

 Structure and function of the Drosophila genome

 The Drosophila melanogaster genome has been intensely studied for over 100 years.
-Recently, the sequencing of the majority of the genomic DNA revealed much about the structure and organization of the genome.
-In spite of the molecular advances, much remains to be discovered about the functions encoded within the genome.
-As part of a long-term project to understand the function and organization of the Drosophila genome, we set out to identify all genes essential for viability or male fertility in two regions of the genome that span almost 1 megabases of DNA (shown in Figures 5 and 6).
+Recently, sequencing of the majority of the genomic DNA revealed much about the structure and organization of the genome.
+Despite the molecular advances, much remains to be discovered about the functions encoded within the genome.
+As part of a long-term project to understand the function and organization of the Drosophila genome, we set out to identify all genes essential for viability or male fertility in two regions of the genome that span almost 1 megabases of DNA (shown in Figures 6 and 7).
 We identified 10 gene clusters that appear to have arisen by tandem duplication.
 The clusters include 34 of the 137 predicted genes.
 We identified 47 genes essential for zygotic viability, including two of the pairs of tandemly duplicated genes.
-We also identified seven genes that are required only for fertility.
-Most of the genes required only for fertility are male-specific in expression.
-Our analyses of data from the modENCODE project suggests that 20% or more of the genome is expressed only in males.
+We also identified seven genes that are required only for fertility, most of which are male-specific in expression.
+Our analysis of data from the modENCODE project suggests that 20% or more of the genome is expressed only in males.
 We were also able to assess the progress of the Drosophila Gene Disruption Project.
 While the project has tagged about two-thirds of the annotated genes with transposon insertions, these insertions only disrupt the function of 45% of the genes.

 - Stultz BG, Park SY, Mortin MA, Kennison JA, Hursh DA.
 HOX proteins coordinate peripodial decapentaplegic expression to direct adult head morphogenesis in Drosophila.
 Dev Biol 2012;369:362-376.